ISAITB/docs-itb-ta/source/manageOrganisation/index.rst

 .. note::
     **Editing your organisation details:** The "Admin Organisation" presented here is a special organisation linked to your community that is used for testing purposes.
+You would typically use it by configuring :ref:`conformance statements <manage_your_conformance_statements>` and :ref:`executing tests <execute_tests>` to :ref:`validate your testing setup <validate_test_setup>`.

 To view your organisation's information click the **My organisation** link from the side menu.
 The screen you are presented with shows you the information relevant to your organisation, split in the following sections:

-* **Organisation details:** The name (short and full) of your organisation.
+* **Organisation details:** The name (short and full) of your organisation, as well as its currently applicable :ref:`landing page <community__manage_landing_pages>`.
 * **Systems**: A tab listing the systems defined for your organisation.
 Each listed system displays its **name** (short and full), **description** and **version**.
-* **Users:** A tab listing your organisation's users.
-This includes yourself as well as any other configured users.
-  For each user the **name**, **username** (or **email** if using EU Login), **role** and **status** are presented.
-* **REST API keys:** A tab, visible if :ref:`testing via REST API<execute_tests_rest>` is enabled by your administrator, allowing you to view and manage the keys you need to use it.
+* **REST API keys:** A tab, visible if :ref:`testing via REST API<execute_tests_rest>` is enabled, allowing you to view and manage the keys you need to use it.

 .. figure:: ../screenshots/organisation_manage_admin.PNG
   :align: center

-If your community administrator has defined additional properties for its organisations you will also see here an **Additional properties** section that you can click to display your organisation's additional information.
+If you have defined additional properties for the community's organisations you will also see here an **Additional properties** section that you can click to display your organisation's additional information.

 .. figure:: ../screenshots/organisation_manage_admin_properties.PNG
   :align: center

 If this is expanded you will see a list of these additional properties along with their currently configured values.
-Such properties can be simple texts, secret values (e.g. passwords) or files and, if supplied by your community administrator, will display a help tooltip to understand their meaning.
+Such properties can be simple texts, secret values (e.g. passwords) or files and, if supplied by you, will display a help tooltip to understand their meaning.

-As an administrator you can view and edit these properties, depending on their type:
+You can view and edit these properties, depending on their type:

 * For texts the current value is presented in an editable text field.
 * For files the **Upload** button is used to select a new file, whereas if one is already set you can download it